psychemedia/island-storynotes/worsley/richard_easy.md

 him in point of retaliation, Her ladyship knew too well the value of time; and a wife lighted, however justly, fails not to pay a husband in his own coin, and generally with interest, At least Lady W agtail was o scrupulous in this respect, that she not only paid him legal, but even illegal interest; so justly she thought her caro sposo entitled to have the fairest balance struck between them.

 Amongst the foremost of her lovers whom we find she now elected to be revenged of her husband' s infidelity, we meet with the Honourable Charles W=nd- h—m, Esq.
 Their first and last interview we are informed was in and near Kensington-Gardens.
 There is a very commodious house not far distant from the palace, where any loving couple may, without ceremony, sacrifice at the altar of the Cytherean goddess.
-Here we discover they often repaired; and the lovers devotions were so fervent and sincere, so satisfactory and gratifying, that her ladyship made frequent appointments with bim to return to this temple, ; and renew with vigour thoie successful invocations of the goddess's aid; which he n never failed complying with.
+Here we discover they often repaired; and the lovers devotions were so fervent and sincere, so satisfactory and gratifying, that her ladyship made frequent appointments with him to return to this temple, ; and renew with vigour those successful invocations of the goddess's aid; which he n never failed complying with.
 "This agreeable intercourse continued several months, when greatly to her ladyship's mortification, this gentleman was called abroad.
 In their last interview, to testify her fondness, her friendship and esteem, she presented him, as a token of remembrance of those happy hours of amourous dalliance, which they had so often experienced, her ring, her wedding ring; which at once dif. played the most lively idea she entertained of Mr. W—nd—bm, and the "sovereign contempt in which she held her husband : nay more, she took it off her OWn finger and put it upon his, to signify that it might be there rivetted, as she wished her image to his heart.

 This parting Was tender to the highest degree, and their devotions to the Cyprean goddess surpassed all belief; N and repeatedly,